adletec/sonic/README.md

 | Sum               | `median(a,b,...)`  | `a,b,...`: series of numbers to build the sum of                                                        |
 | Random            | `random()`         | no parameters, returns random number in `[0..1]`                                                        |

 The function names are reserved keywords and cannot be overwritten.
-If you need to override a function, you can globaly disable the built-in functions using the configuration (see below).
+If you need to override a function, you can globally disable the built-in functions using the configuration (see below).

 #### Custom Functions

-You can define your own functions using the `.AddFunction()`-method while instanciating the evaluator.
+You can define your own functions using the `.AddFunction()`-method while instantiating the evaluator.

 ```csharp
 var engine = Evaluator.Create()